 Without adequate funding an idea won't get off the ground.
 You need a lot of money to market your ideas.

-One one hand you can read it as a "don't fool yourself" advice.
-On the other hand authors promote indiscriminate spending of money of advertising without any mention of the fact that sometimes advertisement doesn't pay.
-It seems obvious that you should never spend more on marketing that you can hope to get out of it in later revenues, yet the books never says that.
-It just asserts that you need to spend a lot on marketing which is a suspicious advice coming from people who do marketing.
+On one hand you can read it as a "don't fool yourself" advice.
+On the other hand authors promote indiscriminate spending of money on advertising without mentioning that sometimes advertisement doesn't pay.
+It seems obvious that you should never spend more on marketing that you can hope to get out of it from increased revenues, yet the books never says that.
+It just asserts that you need to spend a lot on marketing.
+A suspicious advice coming from people who sell marketing.

 How one should judge a book on marketing?
 If the book gives information that allows you to do better marketing, then it's a good marketing book.